lrheault/polmeth2020/_pages/lodging.md

 ## University Lodging

-We will provide participants with low-cost options for lodging at University summer residences.
-More information coming in 2020.
+We will provide graduate student participants with a low-cost option for lodging in one of the University's summer residences.
+More information coming soon.

 ## Food